 There are 8 phases of the moon and they are:

 - New moon: This is the first phase of the moon when the moon is between the sun and the earth.
 During this phase the moon is not seen as the dark side of the moon is facing the earth.

 - Waxing crescent: This is the second phase which occurs after a few days of the new moon.
 During this phase, the moon travels towards the east.
-There are times when rest of the moon is visible due to the phenomenon known as “earthshine” where the reflects sunlight to the moon.
+There are times when the rest of the moon is visible due to the phenomenon known as “earthshine” where it reflects sunlight to the moon.

-- First quarter: This is the third phase during which people may see either right half of the illuminated moon or the left half of the illuminated moon depending on the location.
+- First-quarter: This is the third phase during which people may see either right half of the illuminated moon or the left half of the illuminated moon depending on the location.
 The moon completes the 1/4th of the lunar phase.

 - Waxing gibbous moon: This is the fourth phase where the waxing means growing large and gibbous means shape, thus the “growing shape”.

 - Full moon: This is the fifth phase of the moon when the sun and the moon are on the opposite side of the earth.
 When the moon is at its closest point to the earth, it is known as “supermoon” and when it is at the farthest point from the earth, it is known as “micro-moon”.

 - Waning gibbous moon: This is the sixth phase of the moon and waning means decreasing, so it is known as a decrease in shape which lasts until the moon is half illuminated.

 - Third-quarter moon: This is the seventh phase of the moon and the moon has completed 3/4th of the lunar phase.

 - Waning crescent moon: This is the last phase of the moon and during this phase too “earthshine” is seen.
 This phase will end when both the sun and the moonrise at the same time giving rise to a new lunar cycle.

 Learn more facts about the moon by clicking on the link provided below: